Alan Smith (footballer, born 1980): Newcastle United

 Smith appeared in all four games of Manchester United's pre-season tour of the Far East, but on 2 August 2007, Newcastle United confirmed they had reached an agreement to sign Smith for around £6 million.
 The deal was confirmed on 3 August, with Smith moving to Newcastle on a five-year contract.
 He scored the winning goal on his debut for the Magpies, in a 1–0 friendly victory against Sampdoria.
 However, the striker struggled to establish himself at Newcastle in his first season, failing to score a league goal.

-His progress next season was hampered by stress fracture of the ankle sustained in the pre-season, meaning it took until February 2009 before he played in a competitive fixture by coming on as a substitute against Everton.
+His progress the following season was hampered by stress fracture of the ankle sustained in the pre-season, meaning it took until February 2009 before he played in a competitive fixture by coming on as a substitute against Everton.
 Despite the comeback, Smith was relegated for the second time in his career as Newcastle lost by a single goal to Aston Villa.
 Again, he finished the season without a goal.

 In the summer of 2009, Smith played against his former club Leeds United in a pre season friendly at St James Park, the match was the first time he had played against Leeds since leaving the club for bitter rivals Manchester United, his every touch was booed throughout the game by Leeds fans and he was heavily booed when he was substituted.
 Smith was made vice-captain for the 2009–10 season, but captained the team in almost every game due to Chris Hughton's preference of Smith to first choice captain Nicky Butt.
 Smith has been a regular feature, but in a much deeper role acting as a central defensive midfielder.

 Despite playing regularly as a deep lying midfielder, he lost his place after the January transfer window with the arrival of Wayne Routledge and Danny Guthrie's excellent form in central midfield.
 To allow two strikers up front in the form of Peter Løvenkrands and Andy Carroll for more games, Smith was dropped to accommodate.
 Newcastle won promotion to the Premier League.